GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_analytics/index.md

 </html>
 ```

-The popup view will be displayed like any other page view in the Google Analytics real-time report:
+The popup view will be displayed like any other page view in the Google Analytics Realtime report:

 {% Img src="image/6hHqS5auVgWhN0cQNQztaJx5w4M2/m3yzbQtQ0QRBnxEelfZJ.png", alt="Page view event as it is displayed in the Google Analytics Realtime dashboard.", width="400", height="449" %}